-It is difficult to tell the true cause of neck pain without a complete medical evaluation.
+It can be challenging to determine the true cause of neck pain without a complete medical evaluation.
 Causes can range from recent trauma to progressive spinal conditions depending on your history and health.

 If you are also experiencing tingling or numbness in your extremities, it may indicate a more serious condition.
 Some conditions like cervical disc tears can put pressure on the nerves in your cervical spine, causing these associated symptoms.

-Do you have any of these symptoms and want to get a diagnosis for your neck pain?
-We have a quick and easy tool to help gather some information from you to help us determine what your problem is and get you on the road to recovery.
+If you are experiencing the symptoms above, it may be in your best interest to seek professional treatment for your neck pain.
+We have a quick and easy tool to help us gather some information from you to determine the cause of your pain and get you on the road to recovery.

 What is the Right Treatment for Me?